Investigation 11

 A personal account – Paul Constantine

 Having explored the many problems associated with the rudder, in the above article, it was still imperative to settle on a probable design.
-The only real guidance came from the Nydam Pine ship rudder (see picture, Rudder Mystery) as this had been the starting point for the actual Nydam Oak ship's rudder, whose original rudder was so badly damaged that it could not be used.
-The reconstructed one in Schleswig-Holstein attached to the actual craft had also been evolved from the Pine rudder, but clearly it was not rigged in a functioning manner; it was illustrative.
-If the findings of the Sutton ship excavation were to be recognised, the system to be used should probably not use a boss/button, as seen on most Scandinavian craft, or be secured by piercing holes through the hull.
+The only real guidance could come from the Nydam Pine ship rudder (see picture, Rudder Mystery) as this had been a contributing starting point for the actual Nydam Oak ship's rudder, whose original rudder was so badly damaged that it could not be used.
+The reconstructed one in Schleswig-Holstein attached to the actual craft has been developed from the Oak ship's drawings and dimensions, blended with the the Pine rudder's form, but clearly it was not rigged in a functioning manner; it was illustrative.
+If the findings of the Sutton ship excavation were to be recognised, the system to be used should probably not use a boss/button, as seen on most Scandinavian craft, or be secured by piercing holes through the lower hull planking needed for the button.

 Vorså

 So, what did the builders of the modern reproduction Nydam Tvei use on their fully operational craft?
-The answer, thanks to our good friend Ole Brixen-Sondergaard was that whilst they used the Nydam rudder form they also used the basic pattern of the rudder-support system from the Vorså wreck.
-This was a rudder recovered in the Kattegat in 1958 near to the town of Vorså on the north-eastern corner of Jutland.
+The answer, thanks to our good friend Ole Brixen-Sondergaard who was part of the building crew, was that whilst they used the Nydam rudder form they also used the basic pattern of the rudder-support system from the Vorså wreck.
+The system did not require a button.
+The Vorså rudder was recovered in the Kattegat in 1958 near to the town of Vorså on the north-eastern corner of Jutland.
 It was given to a museum in Frederikshaven.
 Referring to it as a (steering) oar, the almost legendary Scandinavian boat expert, Ole Crumlin-Pedersen, described it in this way:

 And